pwang649/myWiki/docs/Reinforcement Learning/TD.md

 ### Advantages of TD Prediction Methods

 - TD methods generally converge faster than MC methods, although this has not been formally proven.
-- TD methods do converge on the value function with a sufficiently small step size parameter, or with a decreasing stepsize.
+- TD methods do converge on the value function with a sufficiently small step size parameter, or with a decreasing step size.
 - They are extremely useful for continuing tasks that cannot be broken down in episodes as required by MC methods.

 ### Sarsa: On-policy TD Control

-In the previous section we considered transitions from state to state and learned the values of states.
-Now we consider transitions from state-action pair to state-action pair, and learn the values of state-action pairs.
+In the previous section, we considered transitions from state to state and learned the values of states.
+Now we consider transitions from state-action pair to state-action pair and learn the values of state-action pairs.
 Formally these cases are identical: they are both Markov chains with a reward process.
 The theorems assuring the convergence of state values under $\operatorname{TD}(0)$ also apply to the corresponding algorithm for action values:
 $$
 Q\left(S_t, A_t\right) \leftarrow Q\left(S_t, A_t\right)+\alpha\left[R_{t+1}+\gamma Q\left(S_{t+1}, A_{t+1}\right)-Q\left(S_t, A_t\right)\right]
 $$